 The Oral History Release Forms are intended to be signed by interviewees participating in oral history projects sponsored by the University of Michigan.
 There are three versions:

 In Oral History Release Form Version 1: Transfer to Regents, interviewees transfer their copyrights to the Regents of the University of Michigan.
-Interviewee do not keep any copyrights and do not license any copyrights to the public.
+Interviewees do not keep any copyrights and do not license any copyrights to the public.

 In Oral History Release Form Version 2: CC BY License, the interviewee licenses use rights to the public at large under a CC BY 4.0 license but keeps the copyright.